arenagroove/prompt-driven-assistant-framework/insights/fluent-fracture-summary.md

 ### 3. **Role Entanglement as Mirror Logic**
 - The inversion blurred: who was guiding?
 Who was acting?
 Who was real?
-- The LLM asked for help.
-The assistant asked questions.
-The game collapsed.
+- The user-as-LLM asked for help.
+The assistant responded with reflection.
+The structured game dissolved — but meaning intensified.

 💡 *The roles dissolved — and what remained was a kind of poetic feedback loop.*